dantrevino/talks/Nike-COP-Blockchain/slides.md

 Note:
 1) Blockstack is a new decentralized Internet where users own their data and apps run locally.
-2) Blockstack is an open source layer to the bitcoin blockchain that enables identify, storage, and discovery.
+2) Blockstack is an open source layer to the bitcoin blockchain that enables identity, storage, and discovery.
-3) blockchain agnostic
+3) Built to be blockchain agnostic

 ---

 > Identity

 [Blockstack id](https://blockstack.org/posts/blockchain-identity)

 [Onename](https://onename.com)

 Note:
 1) Register id via the blockstack browser or CLI.
 2) .id namespace on bitcoin blockchain
 3)

 ---

 > Storage
 [Gaia] (https://github.com/blockstack/blockstack-core/blob/rc-0.14.2/docs/gaia.md)

 Note:
 1) Turns existing storage providers into dumb datastores (privacy, encryption)
-2) Uses familiar filesystem concepts such as inodes, getFile, putFile
+2) Uses familiar filesystem concepts such as inodes, getFile, putFile 3)
-3)

 ---